Skip to main content

 MVCC

-MVCC (Multi-Version Concurrency Control) is a database feature where multiple transactions can read and write to the same data in parallel without blocking each other.
+MVCC (Multi-Version Concurrency Control) is a database feature.
+It lets many transactions read and write the same data at once.
+They don't block each other.

 How MVCC works

-1. Every database holds the correct sequence of transactions that are executed on the database.
-This is part of the database's metadata.
+1. Every database keeps the correct order of transactions it runs.
+This is part of the database metadata.

 2. Every transaction then also gets a transaction ID.